-Using the mathematical SIGNAL model as an assessment tool, students gain an indication of water quality in the Canning River by sampling and classifying aquatic macro-invertebrates.
+Using the SIGNAL model as an assessment tool, students gain an indication of water quality in the Canning River by sampling and classifying aquatic macro-invertebrates.
 Results are discussed within a broader framework of sustainable water management within the Swan-Canning River catchment.
 The role of the recently installed fishway at the Kent St Weir will also be considered.

 $9 per student | 2 hours | WACE - Biology ATAR Unit 1/General Unit 4, Integrated Science ATAR Unit 2/ General Unit 1, Geography ATAR Unit 3/General Unit 1.

-The Noongar people’s strong connection with the wetlands and rivers that flow across the Swan Coastal Plain forms the basis for much of their culture, spirituality, and identity.
-Hear from an experienced Noongar educator who demonstrates first-hand how the resources provided by the land and river were traditionally used and how the seasons dictated their availability and sustainable use.
-Students participate in a range of hands-on activities suited to age level.
-This program is adapted to each year level based on Western Australian Curriculum content.
+The Nyoongar people’s strong connection with the wetlands and rivers that flow across the Swan Coastal Plain forms the basis for much of their culture, spirituality, and identity.
+Hear from an experienced Nyoongar educator who demonstrates first-hand how the resources provided by the land and river were traditionally used and how the seasons dictated their availability and sustainable use.
+Students participate in a range of hands-on activities suited to age level. *This program is adapted to each year level based on WA Curriculum content.